sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions on routing

+-   What is the factor (among the 12 factors) that is relevant to using a pipeline for deploying an application (instead of you manually "cf push"'ing yourself?
+-   What makes up a route?
+(It is made of [??]+ {??]).
-- We know multiple routes can be assigned to an applicationh.
+-   We know multiple routes can be assigned to an application.
     Now can a route be assigned to multiple applications?
 -   Anybody knows what “blue-green-deployment” is?
-- Speaking “blue-green deployment”, anybody can think of conceptual steps you will take in PCF environment?
+-   Speaking of “blue-green deployment”, anybody can think of conceptual steps you will take in order to achieve it in PCF environment?
--   How can we control the ratio of the traffic between V1.0.1 (blue) vs. V1.0.2 (green)?
+-   How can we control the ratio of the traffic between V1.0.1 (blue) vs. V1.0.2 (green) in PCF environment?
 -   Can a route exist without an application associated with it?
     (See “cf routes” and “cf create-route” commands.)
 -   What could be the use case of "cf create-route"?
--   When mapping or unmapping routes, do you have to restart or restage an application?
+-   When mapping or unmapping routes, do you have to "restart" or "restage" an application?
--   How can you delete all routes that are not associated with any apps?
+-   What is "cf" command to delete all routes that are not associated with any apps?
--   Can you describe which PCF components are responsible for updating the routing table whenever a new instance is created or old instance gets destroyed?
+-   Can you describe which PCF components are responsible for updating the routing table (that is being used by "GoRouter) whenever a new instance is created or old instance gets destroyed?

 ## Challenge questions in the blud-green deployment